Digital Nomad Visa Malaysia – How To Apply & Requirements

 Can I Get A Malaysian Bank With Malaysia’s Digital Nomad Visa?

-At current, most Malaysian banks do not accept the De Rantau Visa or the professional visit pass to open a bank.
-You will have to check with the bank you want to join if they do.
-However, you can use a Big Pay card, which is essentially a tourism debit card you can top up with cash to pay for things.
+If you can’t get a bank account, you can use a Big Pay card, which is essentially a tourism debit card you can top up with cash to pay for things.

 Leave a Comment